 - Start-up and growth of minority- and woman-owned firms also create opportunities for entrepreneurs, generate jobs, enhance the supply of bidders and benefit the local economy (which cannot be working at full capacity if it is leaving up to one-third of its local businesses behind).
-However, those facts do not establish a legal basis for a public entity to aid certain firms based on the race or gender of the business owner. - For MBE/WBEs, key issues for a public entity to consider are: - Whether its procurement system has direct or indirect discriminatory effects on minority- and woman-owned companies or its public contract dollars perpetuate systemic discrimination in the local marketplace; and - If so, whether a remedial program not based on race or gender is sufficient to address such discrimination. - In sum, "preventing and remedying discrimination" are the fundamental concepts behind an MBE or WBE program.
-These are the values the City has articulated in its overall approach to racial equity.
-The disparity study focused on understanding any discrimination affecting City procurement and identifying means to combat it. - The City should establish a specific objective of remedying the effects of discrimination against businesses based on the race, gender or other immutable personal attributes of its owner.
-The evidence indicates that neutral measures are needed but alone would not be sufficient to remedy the effects of discrimination as it affects City contracts.
+However, those facts do not establish a legal basis for a public entity to aid certain firms based on the race or gender of the business owner. - For MBE/WBEs, key issues for a public entity to consider are: - Whether its procurement system has direct or indirect discriminatory effects on minority- and woman-owned companies or its public contract dollars perpetuate systemic discrimination in the local marketplace; and - If so, whether a remedial program not based on race or gender is sufficient to address such discrimination. - In sum, "preventing and remedying discrimination" are the fundamental concepts behind an MBE or WBE program such as the MCUB Program. - Met Council should establish a specific objective of remedying the effects of discrimination against businesses based on the race, gender or other immutable personal attributes of its owner.
+The evidence indicates that neutral measures are needed but alone would not be sufficient to remedy the effects of discrimination as it affects Met Council contracts.